mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 > In university you're taught only a whole lot of breadth without much depth.
 At work you actually need depth without much breadth.

-For example, to become an iOS engineer you can get all F in the following courses, but still be a great at iOS Programming:
+For example, to become an iOS engineer you can be below average in the following courses, but still be a great at iOS Programming:
 - Android
 - Web Development
 - Database